vgbs/dsp-documentation/idm/user-history-dashboard.md

 ## Get Access To The Dashboard

-If you like to have access to the dashbaord, please write a short e-mail to identity@vaillant-group.com or write a message into our Slack channel #idm-support.
+If you like to have access to the dashbaord, please create a ticket in our [DSC service desk](https://service.dsp.vaillant-group.com).